JanuaryRaven/SMU_MSDS_Homework/README.md

   /Unit4/readme.md <- Specifies contents of each file in Unit4

 readme.md <-Overview of Repository, Purpose statement, scope of repository, and root organization

+## Contact Information
+Any questions about this repository or files in the repository should be sent to:

+kdickens(at)smu.edu